checkout-charlie/github-actions/README.md

             -e MY_SECRET=${{ secrets.MY_SECRET }} \
 ```

-Github doesn't allow parallel execution of steps.

 ## Actions reference

-Refer to `action-name/action.yaml` for the full list of inputs and outputs.
+Refer to `action-name/action.yaml` for the full list of parameters.

 ## Author